KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 `VkPhysicalDeviceLimits::maxBoundDescriptorSets` device limit.

-When applications use all the available descriptor set binding slots, GPU-Assisted Validation cannot be performed because it needs a descriptor set to locate the memory for writing the error report record.
+When applications use all the available descriptor set binding slots, GPU Assisted Validation cannot be performed because it needs a descriptor set to locate the memory for writing the error report record.

 This problem is most likely to occur on devices, often mobile, that support only the